avheerwaarde/SqlMemoryDb/README.md

 # SqlMemoryDb
+Welcome to the SqlMemoryDb project.

-Library that can be used as a memory based replacement for SqlDbConnection for testing purposes.
-All data is kept in memory, so all is lost when the application is closed.
-The SQL dialect used is compatible with SQL server.
+This library can be used as a memory based replacement for SqlDbConnection for testing purposes.

 In many project I work on use SqlDbConnection + Dapper.
 I tried to find a memory database with a SQL language that is compatible with Microsoft SQL server.
 But I could not find anything, so I thought why not build it myself (How hard can it be (famous last word ;-) )).

-When I get to it, I will start a project wiki.
-Until this one is up and running, here are some implementation details:
+**Implementation:**
 * The SQL is parsed with a parser from Microsoft `Microsoft.SqlServer.Management.SqlParser`.
 This will ensure that the SQL dialect is fully SQL server compliant.
 * The public classes are all derived from the Db classes in `System.Data` with a Memory prefix.
-This means `MemoryDbConnection` is inherited from `DbConnection`.
-As long as it is compatible with the data access layer from `System.Data`, it will probably work (I hope, I hope, I hope).
+E.g. `MemoryDbConnection` is inherited from `DbConnection`.
 * The internal data structures for tables, columns and rows can be accessed from the class MemoryDatabase.
-The singleton instance can be accessed via `var db = MemoryDbConnection.GetMemoryDatabase( )`.
+The singleton instance can be accessed via `var db = new MemoryDbConnection().GetMemoryDatabase( )`.

-## Supported Framework
-* .net standard 2.0

 ## Limitations
 It is still in it's alpha fase and this is a hobby project.
 So the tests are not production/release worthy and not everything is fully implemented.
-For instance there is no explicit type conversion, methods, Common Table Expressions (CTE), views, etc. Non supported functionality will throw a NotImplementedException exception.
-Please feel free to add features yourself if you need anything right now.
-Please look in the test project to see what is currently supported.
-The usage of keywords like: SELECT, UPDATE, INSERT, GROUP BY, HAVING are supported as is an alias.
+To keep everything simple and manageable there are some things to keep in mind
+* There is only a single database (no connection string needed)
+* No user/access rights
+* Not all possible SQL permutations are tested
+* No implicit type conversions.
+You get the same data back as you put in.
+* Not everything will be fully implemented
+* Multi-threading is not supported yet.

+## Supported Framework
+* .net standard 2.0

 ## Installation
 Currently there is no installer or precompiles package.
-Just copy the sourcecode and compile it as part of your own project.
+Just copy the source code of the SqlMemoryDb project and compile it as part of your own project.

 ## Usage
 The library is a replacement of the SqlDbConnection package, so replacing SqlDbConnection with MemoryDbConnection should work.